aerinera/pheeb-ai-chatbot/README.md

 ---

-## 🎨 Who Is Phoebe?
+## 🎨 Who Is Pheeb?

-Phoebe is an acolyte of the Order of the Deep and a devoted sentinel, embodying warmth, grace, and unwavering faith.
+Pheeb is an acolyte of the Order of the Deep and a devoted sentinel, embodying warmth, grace, and unwavering faith.
 Her calm and disciplined nature reflects a deep commitment to her beliefs and to the sacred duties she upholds,
 while beneath her composed exterior lies a radiant spirit fueled by genuine joy and empathy.